Browse Policies & Filtering

 - You want different policies for Sales, Engineering, Service Desk, etc. without touching each device.

-[!NOTE] For Microsoft Entra ID (formerly Azure AD) group-based policy, see Configure Entra ID based policies instead.
+[!NOTE] For Microsoft Entra ID (formerly Azure AD) group-based policy, see Entra ID group policies instead.
 This article covers on-prem Active Directory.

 How AD sync works (no domain-controller access)